lunarphp/lunar/docs/src/quickstart.md

 - You can access the storefront at `http://<yoursite>`
 - You can access the admin hub at `http://<yoursite>/hub`

-You can review the source code at the GitHub Repository: [https://github.com/getcandy/demo-store](https://github.com/getcandy/demo-store)
+You can review the source code at the GitHub Repository: [https://github.com/lunarphp/demo-store](https://github.com/lunarphp/demo-store)

 ## Spread the Word

 If you enjoy our project, please share it with others.
-The more developers using GetCandy the more we can put back into the project.
+The more developers using Lunar the more we can put back into the project.

 Get sharing on Twitter, Reddit, Medium, Dev.to, Laravel News, Slack, Discord, etc.

-Go Team GetCandy! 🤟
+Go Team Lunar! 🤟